foundry-rs/book/src/spark/fuzz-testing.md

 }
 ```

 There are different ways to run property-based tests, notably parametric testing and fuzzing.
-Forge only supports fuzzing.
+Spark only supports fuzzing.

 ### Interpreting results